 There are two types of bursary.
-Details of each are provided below and there is more information available here.
+Details of each are provided below and there is more information available on the GOV.UK website.

 Vulnerable Groups Bursary